THE INFORMATION ON THIS PAGE IS ACCURATE AS OF AUGUST 4, 2020.

 Manhattan-based programs: Facilities Management, Arts and Cultural Management, Design Management, Museums and Digital Culture, Real Estate Practice, and all School of Information programs.

 There are two ways to visit Pratt's Manhattan campus.
-You may attend an information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
+You may attend a virtual information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
 Details are below.

 Graduate Portfolio Days

-The graduate portfolio days that Pratt will attend will be posted in late-August.
+All Graduate National Portfolio Days will be virtual this year, and will be posted by September.
 Visit our graduate portfolio day page for more information.

 Pratt's location in a residential neighborhood in Brooklyn is ideal for graduate students who want a residential college atmosphere but also want to be close to Manhattan.
 Pratt is close to the Brooklyn Museum and the Brooklyn Academy of Music; one block down from Pratt, Myrtle Avenue is now home to many new restaurants serving different kinds of cuisine as well as stores catering to Pratt students.

-- What's Happening in Manhattan: A great site for restaurants, galleries, museum, and what's happening at the moment.
+What's Happening in Manhattan: A great site for restaurants, galleries, museums, and what's happening at the moment.
 Includes travel guides, maps, where to stay, and lots more.